 All these fairy godmother type favors may not have been an accident.
-There was a rumor that Hans Christian Andersen was actually the illegitimate son of King Christian.
+There was a rumor that Hans Christian Andersen was actually the illegitimate son of Christian, King of Denmark.
 This rumor, however, has not been substantiated by any reliable source.
 (If true it would make a great story!)

 It was during his travels across Europe that Andersen began writing fairy tales.
 In 1838 he wrote Fairy Tales Told for Children.
-New Collection.
-First Booklet.
 This book earned him immense popularity when, in 1845 it was translated to English and other languages.
 It became a world wide best seller.

 Andersen’s tales were often dark and creepy.
+By today’s standards, I find it rather astonishing that he decided to ‘go there’ regarding topics such as suicide, self harm, body mutilation, and a plethora of evil.
 His heroes and heroines often go through enormous difficulties.
 Although the endings are usually happy, they pay great prices for that happiness, often undergoing physical, mental and spiritual changes.
 For example:

 — Karen, the protagonist in The Red Shoes, loves to dance and wear her beautiful shoes.
 However, it gets to the point where she cannot stop dancing and eventually her feet must be cut off!